CSCfi/hpc-container-guide/index.md

 ## Introduction
 These guidelines provide general principles and concrete examples for containerizing scientific applications used in HPC clusters.
 This contrasts with containers for network applications used in cloud environments.
-We assume basic knowledge of the Linux operating system, shell scripting, and building, installing and packaging software on Linux.
+We assume basic knowledge of the Linux operating system, shell scripting, and building, installing, and packaging software on Linux.

-A scientific application consists of the application and its dependencies.
+A scientific application consists of the application itself and its dependencies.
-We assume that the application has a [command line interface](https://clig.dev/) to run it.
+We assume that the application has a [command-line interface](https://clig.dev/) to run it.
 We focus on a typical scientific application that reads input data from disk and writes output data to disk.
-It may run as an interactive application or as batch job.
+It may run as an interactive application or as a batch job.

-We assume that the application is developed using a version control system, such as Git, and follows a systematic versioning scheme, such as [Semantic Versioning](https://semver.org/), to install a specific version of the software.
-Additionally, we assume that the source code is hosted and software releases are available on the web, using platforms like GitHub or GitLab, enabling easy download.
+For installing the application, we assume that it is developed using a version control system (Git), follows a systematic versioning scheme, and that the source code is hosted online with software releases available on the web to facilitate programmatic installation.

 Apptainer is the primary technology used to run and build containers for HPC clusters.
 Formerly known as Singularity, it was renamed Apptainer when it moved under the Linux Foundation.
 Sylabs maintains a fork of Singularity named SingularityCE, which has minor implementation differences compared to Apptainer.
-The command line interfaces of Apptainer and Singularity are similar and we use them interchangeably.
+The command-line interfaces of Apptainer and Singularity are similar, and we use them interchangeably.
 Furthermore, Docker can be used to build Docker containers, and Podman can be used to build [OCI](https://opencontainers.org/) containers that run on HPC clusters using Apptainer.

-We build on top on the excellent [Apptainer documentation](https://apptainer.org/docs/user/main/index.html).
+We build on top of the excellent [Apptainer documentation](https://apptainer.org/docs/user/main/index.html).
-We also take inspiration from [Octave's dockerfiles](https://github.com/gnu-octave/docker) which provide great example of HPC compatible containers of a complex scientific application.
+We also take inspiration from [Octave's dockerfiles](https://github.com/gnu-octave/docker), which provide great examples of HPC-compatible containers for a complex scientific application.

 ## Containerized application